miklobit/gdrive_provider/README.md

 The layer owner can insert a space separated list of users in the read/write or read only text box and clicking on "update permissions" the layer permissions are updated accordingly.
 Furthermore the layer can be make public checking "anyone can read/write" or "anyone can read" widget and updating permissions.

-Managing Permission is only available for Layer owner.
+Managing Permission is only available to Layer owner.
 Once shared the layer become automatically available to specificated users and will appear their GooGIS main dialog.

 For public layers, sharing (anyone can read/write or anyone can read checked) is a bit different and less automatic.
 To have give access to them we need to annotate their google drive id from layer details panel and send or share to those we want to invite to view or modify layer.
 Knowing a Google drive layer id is possible to insert in our GooGIS space clicking on "Import by id" button on main dialog and write it in the appropriate textbox.